CFCR-FM: Key Dates & Milestones

 1986 – Community Radio Society of Saskatoon (CRSS) is formed.

 September 20, 1987 – Official sign-on to cable FM, broadcasting out of a Saskatoon Telecable studio, evenings and weekends only.

 1989 – CFCR moves out on its own, relocating to the lower level of 103 3rd Avenue North.

 Summer 1991 – CRTC grants CFCR radio broadcasting privileges.

 July 14, 1991 – Community Radio's first test broadcast.
 Then-manager Ted Stensrud spins Stompin' Tom Connors' album "A Proud Canadian" in its entirety, spurring CFCR's first official complaint.

 September 7, 1991 – Community Radio's official sign-on as an FM radio station.

 1994 – CFCR receives a National Campus & Community Radio (NCRA) award for Community Development.

 2000 – CFCR is nominated for media outlet of the year at the Prairie Music Awards.

 March 22, 2006 – CFCR increases power to 1630 watts.

 Fall/Winter 2007 – CFCR moves its offices out of the basement into the 3rd floor of 267 3rd Avenue South.

 January 2008 – CFCR begins broadcasting its live content online at CFCR.ca.

 September 2011 – CFCR celebrates its 20th year with their "20 Years Between Your Ears" FM-Phasis funding drive campaign.
 The funding drive proves to be CFCR's best ever, earning over $70,000 in pledges for the first time in its history.

 November 4, 2011 – CRSS (CFCR's parent non-profit organization, The Community Radio Society of Saskatoon) celebrates its 25th year.
 The day is deemed "Community Radio Day" in Saskatoon by Mayor Don Atchison.

-November 7, 2011 – CFCR unveils its "New Afternoon" lineup, which revamps the programming schedule from noon until 6pm.
-All shows are kept intact, but their airtimes are shifted.

 September 2012 – CFCR is awarded "Best Radio Station of Saskatoon" by the readers of Saskatoon city magazine Planet S for the 10th consecutive year.

 October 2016 – CFCR celebrates its 25th anniversary on the FM airwaves, with their FM-Phasis Funding Drive.
 The slogan for the 25th anniversary was "Saskatoon's Signal Since 1991."
-FM-Phasis 2016 featured live concerts by such bands as The Sadies, The Sheepdogs, Public Animal and more.
+FM-Phasis 2016 featured live concerts by such bands as The Sadies, The Sheepdogs, Public Animal (featuring Ian Blurton) and more.

 November 4, 2016 – CRSS celebrates its 30th year.

 March 15, 2020 – Due to the COVID-19 pandemic, CFCR decides to close their offices and studios to the public, as well as to their Volunteers.
 The staff of 5 people maintains a level of live broadcasting for the next three months, and several Volunteer Hosts begin recording their programs from home.
 By mid-June, CFCR re-opens the studio to Volunteers, with many cleaning & distancing protocols in place.

+September 2021 – CFCR celebrates its 30th anniversary on the FM airwaves.

+November 4, 2021 – CRSS celebrates its 35th year.

+On-Air Programming

+On weekdays, there is music programming from 8:00am-6:00pm, spoken word programming from 6:00pm-7:30pm, and music programming until the beginning of "The CanCon Overnighter", which plays until the programming begins the next day.
+On weekends, there are cultural/language programs beginning at 11:00am.
+Most of these shows are hosted in a language other than English.
+There is a variety of programs that play before and after these cultural/language shows.